CiscoDevNet/csmp-agent-lib/README.md

 ## Overview
 CoAP Simple Management Protocol (CSMP) is a device lifecycle management protocol optimized for resource constrained devices deployed within large-scale, bandwidth constrained IoT networks.

 There are multiple target platforms supported by using OSAL (Operating System Abstraction Layer).
-The repository provides Linux and FreeRTOS support.
+The repository provides Linux, FreeRTOS and Silicon Labs EFR32 Wi-SUN device support.
 FreeRTOS initialised as a submodule and it is built with POSIX port.
+You can find details about Silicon Labs EFR32 Wi-SUN technology and products on [silabs.com](https://www.silabs.com/wireless/wi-sun).

 These instructions describe the build/run process for a C implementation of a sample CSMP Agent which incorporates the Cisco CSMP library `csmp-agent-lib`.